 CNA categorizes active accounts as large or small accounts in the pollution area.
-CNA defines a large account as an active account with more than \$100,000 cumulative paid losses.
+CNA defines a large account as an active account with more than \$100 thousand cumulative paid losses.
 CNA has made closing large accounts a significant management priority.
-Small accounts are defined as active accounts with \$100,000 or less cumulative paid losses.
+Small accounts are defined as active accounts with \$100 thousand or less cumulative paid losses.

-CNA also evaluates its environmental pollution exposures arising from its assumed reinsurance and its participation in various pools, including ECRA.
+CNA also evaluates its environmental pollution exposures arising from CNA's assumed reinsurance and its participation in various pools, including ECRA.